stutimi/nextfang-cp-legend-hub-73/README.md

 # 🧠 NEXTFAANG: CP Legend Hub

-Welcome to your Lovable project!
+Welcome to the project!
 This is a competitive programming and DSA learning platform designed for both CS and non-CS students.
 The goal is to empower students to crack tech interviews and master CP through structured learning, performance analysis, and curated content.

 ---